How to Order Your Idaho Driving Record

 Why do I need a copy of my Idaho driving record?

 All Idaho drivers may find themselves in need of a copy of their personal driving records.
 A driving history report is mostly required in situations when you apply for a commercial driver position, or when you would like to get lower insurance premiums.
-Prove that you are a safe and responsible driver by obtaining a personal Idaho driving record today.

 Check for Points in Idaho

 Ordering a copy of your personal driving history will provide you with an opportunity to check the number of demerit points you have on your Idaho driving record.
-You will have a free access to your whole driving history, from demerit points, through traffic violations to driver's license suspensions.
+You will have free access to your whole driving history, from demerit points, through traffic violations to driver’s license suspensions.

 Applying for a Commercial Driver Position in Idaho